 • Go up via the Peak Tram to reach the Sky Terrace and see Victoria Peak (and then have some fun at Madame Tussauds)

-All of these are packaged at just a price of HKD $305 (yes, including roundtrip fare for Peak Tram) – I loved this package that I availed via the wax museum: Madame Tussauds website, because not only is it reasonably-prized but it also helped me steer clear of the long line at the ticket counter for the Peak Tram.
-So basically, Peak Tram will take you up to Victoria Peak via the Sky Terrace, the place where you get to see with your own eyes that iconic view of the Hong Kong skyline — an absolutely breathtaking sight!
-(NOTE: Madame Tussauds is located in the same building).
+All of these are packaged at just a price of about HKD $308~ or Php 2,058~ – I loved this combo package that I availed via KKday (make sure that you select the “3-in-1 ticket”).
+I love this promo because not only is it cheaper than the normal price, but it also helped me steer clear of the long line at the ticket counter for the Peak Tram (it’s Fast Track!).
+What will happen is that a guide will help you navigate your way through the hustle at Peak Tram, after which this tram will take you up to Victoria Peak to see the Sky Terrace — the place where you get to see with your own eyes that iconic view of the Hong Kong skyline which is an absolutely breathtaking sight!
+After this, you’re free to explore the place at your own time (including the entry at Madame Tussauds).
+I highly recommend going somewhere late in the afternoon so you can see both the HK skyline during daylight and night time (NOTE: Madame Tussauds is located in the same building of Sky Terrace).
 (Nearest MTR: Central Station)

 • // Dinner // Dine and drink at Lan Kwai Fong